DandaAkhilReddy/islanders/README.md

 ## Netlify Deployment

-`netlify.toml` is configured for one-click deploys:
+`netlify.toml` is configured for one-click deploys, and once the repo is connected every push to `main` automatically triggers a fresh build.

 ```toml
 [build]